Applications for this programme are now open!

 - When is the Accelerator?
 The Accelerator runs from September 3rd to October 3rd 2019.

 - When are Applications Open?
 Applications are open from the 3rd April to 3rd May 2019.
 Panel interviews will take place in late May and successful applicants will be notified by the 3rd June.

 - What do we mean by Technology?
 Technology is a broad brush – your project could involve apps, drones, virtual reality, augmented reality, social technology (i.e. citizen science), AI or something we haven’t even thought of yet!
 But we do want to know that you’ve got a great idea and you understand how it will have a positive impact on excluded and disadvantaged young people.
 We’ll wrap around support to help you with the rest.

 If you have any questions please email us.

 Each successful organisation will receive a grant of $15,000 to cover their expenses during the programme and contribute to their organisations kaupapa.
 These grants will provide untagged funding for use on the accelerator project, staff costs and organisational overheads.
 You’ll also be invited to apply for our innovation fund at the end of the accelerator.
 If you’re from out of Christchurch you’ll need to use these funds to cover the costs of your travel and accommodation.

-We have a range of mentors who can support you through the six week accelerator programme.
+We have a range of mentors who can support you through the five week accelerator programme.
 Their role is to check in with you, provide personal support and awhi and ask you challenging questions.
 We hope your mentor will be a fierce friend.